 - (1) Pursuant to §6.105(b) of the CHARTER, the EXECUTIVE DIRECTOR may provide for the immediate temporary effectiveness of proposed REGULATIONS when it is determined that an emergency exists.
-In such event, the EXECUTIVE DIRECTOR shall issue an order adopting the REGULATIONS and provide for its immediate implementation which shall include a statement setting out the nature of the emergency with the need for immediate implementation of the REGULATIONS. - (2) Whenever REGULATIONS are enacted on an emergency basis, copies of the REGULATIONS will be given directly to any person, entity, and/or GAMING OPERATION directly affected. - (3) At the time the REGULATIONS temporary effectiveness are enacted, it shall be immediately transmitted to the TRIBAL COUNCIL for review and action.
+In such event, the EXECUTIVE DIRECTOR shall issue an order adopting the REGULATIONS and provide for its immediate implementation which shall include a statement setting out the nature of the emergency with the need for immediate implementation of the REGULATIONS. - (2) Whenever REGULATIONS are enacted on an emergency basis, copies of the REGULATIONS will be given directly to any person, entity, and/or GAMING OPERATION directly affected. - (3) At the time the REGULATIONS temporary effectiveness are enacted, it shall be immediately transmitted to Legal and the TRIBAL COUNCIL for review and action.
 The temporary effectiveness of REGULATIONS shall expire unless approved by TRIBAL Resolution at the next regularly scheduled TRIBAL COUNCIL meeting.
-Expiration of any REGULATIONS under this section does not prevent the EXECUTIVE DIRECTOR from thereafter submitting the proposed REGULATIONS under the normal approval process.
+Following the approval by TRIBAL COUNCIL of the Emergency Enactment, the proposed REGULATIONS will go through the standard process for the promulgation of REGULATIONS as described in §1.3 and §1.4, including the posting for public comment and final approval by the TRIBAL COUNCIL.
+Expiration of any REGULATIONS under this section does not prevent the EXECUTIVE DIRECTOR from thereafter submitting the proposed REGULATIONS under the normal standard approval process.